Canada COVID travel restrictions

 Travelers from variant virus hotspots – Many countries are restricting entry for travelers who have visited a variant virus hotspot, including the UK, Brazil, and South Africa.
 Travelers from neighboring countries may also be restricted.

 - Pre-Departure COVID-19 Test Required?
-Yes
+No

 - Canada has this online tool to help you assess if you can enter the country.